Sport Fishing in Murchison Falls National Park-Uganda Safari News

 Requirements for a Sportfishing in Murchison Falls National Park

 A fishing permit is required purchased at USD 50 per day or USD 150 for four days.
 These fees are not part of the park entry fees.

 There are no shops in the National Park, therefore, all necessary supplies such as suntan lotion, medications, spare batteries for electronic equipment and cameras, and mosquito spray must be brought with you.

 Fishing sites in Murchison Falls National Park

 There are two major fishing sites in Murchison Falls National Park; one near Paraa (located below the mighty Murchison Falls) and another below Karuma falls (at Chobe safari lodge).
 But sport fishing in the park is currently carried out mainly at the base of the falls either from the boat down the stream or from the rocks on the Riverbank.

 Accessing the fishing spots can either be by boat or by walking down from the top of the falls to the gorge which can take 45 minutes for a physically fit person.

 Safety during sport fishing in Murchison Falls National Park

-Murchison Falls is known as the most powerful falls in the world and therefore safety is key.
+Murchison Falls is known as the most powerful falls for any Adventure Safari in the world and therefore safety is key.
 Fishing at Murchison Falls National Park requires expert assistance, to ensure both client safety and the best opportunity for successful fishing.
 It is recommendable to have an experienced Uganda safari fishing guide along to ensure the smooth running of the trip (especially if it is a first excursion at the falls).
-A choice of guides is available (subject to availability) and each three anglers are recommended to have one guide.
+A choice of guides is available (subject to availability) and every three anglers are recommended to have one guide.